GoogleChromeLabs/sw-precache/README.md

 #### write(filePath, options, callback)
 `write` takes in [options](#options), generates a service worker from them, and writes the service worker to a specified file.
-If any errors are encountered, this method calls the callback function, which must have the following interface:

-`callback(error)`
+This method always invokes `callback(error)`.
+If no error was found, the `error` parameter will be `null'

 Since 2.2.0, `write()` also returns a [`Promise`](https://developer.mozilla.org /en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).